Naidantu/fcirt/README.md

 method.
 Specifically, the Multi-Unidimensional Pairwise Preference (MUPP) model is estimated using the R package **rstan** that utilizes the Hamiltonian Monte Carlo sampling algorithm.
-Below are some important features of the bmggum package:
+Below are some important features of the fcirt package:

 1. Item and test information calculated using either quadrature points or estimated person parameters can be obtained using the function